Development Workflow

 - Run

-for dependency injection - Start with
+make gen/wirefor dependency injection - Start with

-- Test endpoints via Swagger UI (
+make run - Test endpoints via Swagger UI (

-make run/swag
+make run/swag)

 - Run